-- 1. Cost estimate for the project tract(s) based on a comparative market analysis\.
-(Required) - 2.
-Draft conservation easement/deed language, or other comparable documentation, specific to the proposed project that demonstrates landowner and State agreement on easement or fee provisions including the requirements in the Implementation Guidelines. - 3.
-Cost share commitment has been obtained from specified source(s) and documented through funding commitment letters\\, bargain sale agreement with landowner, etc. - 4.
-A signed option or purchase agreement is held by the State or at the request of the State OR At the request of the State, fee title has been pre-acquired by a third party. - 5.
+- 3. Cost share commitment has been obtained from specified source(s) and documented through funding commitment letters\\, bargain sale agreement with landowner, etc. - 4.
+A signed option or purchase agreement is held by the State or at the request of the State OR at the request of the State, fee title has been pre-acquired by a third party. - 5.
 Title search has been completed and reviewed, including identifying any temporary or permanent protections and reviewing whether existing encumbrances impact project eligibility. - 6.
-Minerals rights have been evaluated through a title search and/or other research AND if rights are severed, then a minerals assessment and determination of remoteness has been completed. - 7.
-For conservation easement properties, a stewardship plan or multi-resource management plan is completed.
+Minerals rights have been evaluated through a title search and/or other research AND if rights are severed, then a minerals assessment and determination of remoteness has been completed.

 \Comparative Market Analysis - For full fee acquisitions, estimate of market value based on recently sold, similar properties in an applicable market area.
 For conservation easement projects, an estimate of market value "as is" and an estimate of market value "as if encumbered with the proposed conservation easement" using comparable properties that are similarly encumbered.
 The difference between the "as is" and the "as if" market values would represent the estimated cost to acquire the conservation easement.
-If an appraisal has been recently completed for the subject property then it can be considered as a data point for the market analysis along with other applicable market research.
+If an appraisal has been recently completed for the subject property, then it can be considered as a data point for the market analysis along with other applicable market research.
 A market analysis does not need to be conducted by an appraiser.
+The market analysis will include information about who prepared it, the date of the market analysis, information used and the source of that information.